 It shall cooperate with the Commission in any investigation regarding manipulation or alteration of sales data; and

-Take such other action directed by the Commission to comply with 935 CMR 501.105.
+Take such other action directed by the Commission to comply with 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers.

-An MTC shall adopt separate accounting practices at the point-of-sale for Marijuana and Marijuana Product sales, and non-Marijuana sales.
+An MTC shall adopt separate accounting practices at the point of sale for Marijuana and Marijuana Product sales, and non-Marijuana sales.

 For non-Marijuana sales, an MTC shall comply with Massachusetts tax laws, and DOR rules and regulations including, but not limited to, 830 CMR 62C.25.1: Record Retention and DOR Directive 16-1 regarding recordkeeping requirements.